TheGreenOfficial/TheGreenOfficial/readme.md

 # 🌿 TheGreen

 Hi, I’m **TheGreen** — the nickname I use across the internet.
-I’m a deeply curious, always-learning about cyber security and a programmer exploring everything from systems to the web.
+I’m deeply curious and always eager to learn about cyber security and a programmer exploring everything from systems to the web.

 ---